Adult Health & Fitness

 Working out with others is a great way to stay motivated and have fun while reaching your fitness goals!
 Whether you're looking to unwind, improve your balance, strength, or master a specific skill or sport, our group fitness classes are exactly what you have been looking for.
 Our certified fitness instructors help members with proper form to enhance their skills, while also motivating you to meet your personal goals.

-H.I.I.T Body Weight – High Intensity Interval Training combines strength and aerobic elements in a circuit format using only body weight.
+- H.I.I.T – High Intensity Interval Training combines strength and aerobic elements in a circuit format using only body weight.

 Classes Dedicated to Seniors